PAI-Tech/PAI-BOT-JS-MODULE-TEMPLATE/readme.md

-# PAI-BOT Base module
+# PAI-BOT-JS Module Template

- > Description     : use this project as a bse project to write your own module
+ > Description     : use this project as a base project to write your own pai-bot module

  > Author          : Ron Fridman